An executive involved in pushing BetMGM made a big splash Wednesday about the brand’s future prospects in the US online gambling market.

 The Roar investment indicated the company is on track to operate in 11 states by the end of 2020.

-Michigan is already one of those states, where MGM Grand Detroit opened its BetMGM Sportsbook on March 11 in downtown Detroit.
+Michigan is already one of those states, where MGM Grand Detroit opened its BetMGM Sportsbook in Michigan on March 11 in downtown Detroit.

 Later that night, NBA play was suspended.
 Five days later, MGM Grand was closed because of the coronavirus.